heymikehaynes/crashthearcade/content/colophon.md

 I live in ~~frigid~~ lovely Winnipeg, Canada with my wife, our son, and an assortment of dogs and cats.

-## Under the hood
+## Technical stuff

 This site is happily built with [Eleventy](https://11ty.dev) and served by [Vercel](https://vercel.com).
 The theme was designed by me.
 It is set in Archivo by [Omnibus-Type](https://github.com/Omnibus-Type) and Departure by [Helena Zhang](https://www.helenazhang.com/).

-The code for this site is also available to review on [GitHub](https://github.com/heymikehaynes/crashthearcade).
+The code for this site is available on [GitHub](https://github.com/heymikehaynes/crashthearcade).